COVID-19 Impact on Breast Cancer Screening Programme

 Yes.
 It is important that you attend your assessment appointment.
 If you are concerned about attending, or you’d like to discuss your attendance with a member of our clinical team, please phone the breast screening unit.
 The number to phone is on your assessment letter.
 In addition, the contact numbers for each of the breast screening unit are given below.
 Please quote your SX number, beginning with CS0, on any correspondence (located on bottom left-hand corner of the invitation letter).
 Also note due to COVID-19 restrictions, refreshments in the waiting area will not be available at this time.

-If you, or any members of your household have any symptoms of COVID-19, or are currently self-isolating after being diagnosed with COVID-19, please do not attend your appointment.
+If you or any members of your household have any symptoms of COVID-19, or are currently self-isolating after being diagnosed with COVID-19, please do not attend your appointment.
 Also do not attend if you live in the same household as someone with COVID-19 symptoms or you have been identified as a close contact of someone who has tested positive for COVID-19; even if you are fully vaccinated.
 If this applies to you, please contact your breast screening unit to reschedule for a different time.

-In exceptional circumstances it may be possible to have a carer or comforter present.
+In exceptional circumstances it may be possible to have a carer or family member present.
 Please contact us on the telephone number on your assessment letter to discuss this.
 In most cases you will have all your tests performed and results will be given on the day.

 I normally attend the Very High Risk Breast Surveillance Screening Programme; will I still be called for my appointment?